AdityaSriram09/Study-Material/Analog_Electronics/README.md

 Focus on RC transients(Step and Impulse) from this [playlist](https://www.youtube.com/playlist?list=PL6qRG5-NfbLvagdQOwShX9FMrzb5hSvrq), but try to understand other passive circuits too.

-Study OP AMPS, making circuits with them, using them as black boxes, from Sergio Franco's book(given in this repo).
+Study OP AMPS, making circuits with them, using them as black boxes, from Sergio Franco's book(given in this folder).
 Pay special emphasis to Oscillators(RC Phase Shift and Wein Bridge).

 Apart from these resources [Electronics Tutorials](https://www.electronics-tutorials.ws/) is a good source for all things electronics(it is recommend by TI).
 [All about electronics](https://www.youtube.com/channel/UCBkOVp1Cqz4MR0LYR8vKpZg) is a great source for all electronics study videos, they are short and succint.